Parameterized Complexity of Fair Vertex Evaluation Problems: Hardness of Possible Extensions

 For the opposite direction assume we have graph $G = (V,E)$ and that there exist sets $W_1, \ldots, W_\ell \subseteq V$ such that $\varphi(W_1, \ldots, W_\ell)$ holds in $G$.
 Recall that $u$ is the universal vertex of $G$.
 First, we have that $V = \{u\}\cup W_1 \cup \cdots \cup W_\ell$, since the predicate $\operatorname{cover}(W_1, \ldots, W_\ell)$ holds if and only if every vertex in a clique $C_i$ is in some $W_j$.
 Furthermore, since the predicate $\operatorname{same}(W_1, \ldots, W_\ell)$holds, we have that $C_i \cap W_j$ is either an empty set or $C_i$ for every $i\in [n]$ and $j\in [\ell]$.
 This allows us to construct an assignment $\sigma\colon [n] \to [\ell]$ by setting $\sigma(i) = j$, where $j \in [\ell]$ is the smallest number such that $W_j \cap C_i = C_i$ holds.
 Now, we have that $\sum_{i \in [n], \sigma(i) = j} s_i \le \left|W_j\right| \le B$ by the fair objective.
 This finishes the proof since we have constructed a valid assignment. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:cvdEdgeEval}] We construct a sentence $\varphi$, a graph $G$, and $k$ forming an instance of \textsc{Fair Edge \FO Deletion} with $k = B$ from an instance of \textsc{Unary $\ell$-Bin Packing} as follows.
 Each item is represented by clique on $3B$ vertices; denote the clique associated with $i$-th item by $C_i$.
-In addition, there are $\ell$ vertices $v_1,\ldots,v_\ell$ (representing bins) and $\ell$ guard vertices $g_1, \ldots, g_\ell$.
+In addition, there are $\ell$ vertices $v_1,\ldots,v_\ell$ (representing bins) and $\ell$ guard vertices $g_1, \ldots, g_\ell$ (auxiliary vertices that helps to recognize bins).
 For each $j\in [\ell]$ we connect $v_j$ with exactly $s_i$ vertices in $C_i$ (call these vertices \emph{special}) and with $g_j$.
 This finishes the description of $G$.

 The sentence $\varphi$ is constructed using auxiliary predicates which we describe first.

-A predicate $\operatorname{guard}(v)$ is used to recognize the guard vertices
+A predicate $\operatorname{guard}(v)$ is used to recognize the guard vertices.
+Recall that we set the fair cost to $B$ and thus the solution $F$ deletes at most $B$ edges incident to any vertex.
+This shows that vertex $v$ must have been a guard vertex (before the deletion of $F$) in order to fulfill the $\operatorname{guard}(v)$ (after the deletion of $F$), since the degree of every other vertex in $G$ is at least $3B$ which is at least $2B$ after deleting $F$.